chgorman/ucsb-dissertation-template/README.md

  *  `prettymath`

-    This causes all equation, align, and gather environments (as well as their `*` versions) to be printed singlespaced instead of doublespaced (very important for matrices).
-As the name implies, it makes the math pretty; that is, the math appears like it would in a standard singlespaced LaTeX document, as well as allows display math the break over pages (important in some situations).
+    This causes all equation, align, and gather environments (as well as their `*` versions) to be printed single spaced instead of double spaced (very important for matrices).
+As the name implies, it makes the math pretty; that is, the math appears like it would in a standard single spaced LaTeX document, as well as allows display math the break over pages (important in some situations).

     Note: the class author has **not** checked to see if the above changes